Elementary School Handbook

 For parents/guardians choosing to volunteer time as a chaperone on a field trip, they must comply with Board Policy No. 916 (Volunteers) in obtaining the required clearances dictated by state and federal law, based on the type of field trip.

-The role of parents/guardians during these outings is vital to the success of the field trip.
 Parents/guardians serve as chaperones and must supervise a small group of children throughout the day.
 The responsibilities of chaperones include accompanying children to restrooms, assisting with activities, pointing out information, maintaining discipline, and other duties as requested by the classroom teacher.

 Menus